SamYStudiO/Beaver/README.md

 # Beaver

-#### THIS IS IS DEVELOPEMENT AND HASN'T BEEN TESTED IN PRODUCTION YET.
+#### THIS IS IS DEVELOPMENT AND HASN'T BEEN TESTED IN PRODUCTION YET.

 Android Project template using View Model [MVVM](https://developer.android.com/topic/libraries/architecture/index.html) and Repository Data pattern
 It is build on top of [Dagger 2 / Hilt](https://github.com/google/dagger), [Jetpack (Androidx)](https://developer.android.com/jetpack/) libraries (compose, navigation component, room, worker, etc...) and coroutines.